Oleggio/five-nines-arch-katas/hld/scenarios/feedback-analysis/README.md

 # AI-assisted Feedback Analysis
 ## Overview
-MobiCorp wants to increase user satisfaction, build loyalty and expand to new locations in every city.
-To achieve this goal, it needs to collect user feedback, analyze, classify it and plan the next action.
+To increase user satisfaction, build loyalty and expand to new locations in every city, MobiCorp needs to collect user feedback, analyze, classify it and plan the next action.
 Feedback can be provided by selecting predefined good/bad options, but also in a conversation with AI chatbot.
 To reduce costs, this feature could be activated for a subset of users enabled during certain periods of time.